offspot/kiwix-hotspot/README.md

-# Kiwix-plug installer
+# Kiwix Hotspot

 This installer install [Ideascube](https://framagit.org/ideascube/ideascube) on an SD card for raspberrypi 2 or raspberrypi 3.

 Ideascube is a solution to serve offline content from the web such as Wikipedia, the Gutenberg library, TED talks.

-Kiwix-plug installer configure the RaspberryPi into a hotspot WiFi with Ideascube server and offline contents.
+Kiwix Hotspot configure the RaspberryPi into a hotspot WiFi with Ideascube server and offline contents.

 ## Download